MeltyPlayer/MeltyTool/README.md

 - [@SceneGate](https://github.com/SceneGate), whose [Yarhl](https://github.com/SceneGate/Yarhl), [Ekona](https://github.com/SceneGate/Ekona), and [Lemon](https://github.com/SceneGate/Lemon) libraries were used to rip files from DS and 3DS ROMs.
 - [@shravan2x](https://github.com/shravan2x), whose [Gameloop.Vdf](https://github.com/shravan2x/Gameloop.Vdf) library is used to deserialize the contents of Steam's .vdf files.
 - [@sinshu](https://github.com/sinshu), whose [MeltySynth](https://github.com/sinshu/meltysynth) library is used to import and play MIDI files.
+- [@speps](https://github.com/speps), whose [LibTessDotNet](https://github.com/speps/LibTessDotNet) library is used to triangulate VRML polygons.
 - [@srogee](https://github.com/srogee), as his [HaloWarsTools](https://github.com/srogee/HaloWarsTools) program was used as the basis of the Halo Wars importer.
-- [@TTEMMA](https://github.com/TTEMMA), whose [Gar/Zar UnPacker v0.2](https://gbatemp.net/threads/release-gar-zar-unpacker-v0-1.385264/) tool is used to extract the contents of Ocarina of Time 3D files.
 - [@SuperHackio](https://github.com/SuperHackio), whose [Hack.io](https://github.com/SuperHackio/Hack.io) library was referenced to improve the .bmd parser.
 - Twili, for reverse-engineering and documenting the .zar archive format and various additional research.
+- [@TTEMMA](https://github.com/TTEMMA), whose [Gar/Zar UnPacker v0.2](https://gbatemp.net/threads/release-gar-zar-unpacker-v0-1.385264/) tool is used to extract the contents of Ocarina of Time 3D files.
 - [@vgmstream](https://github.com/vgmstream), whose [https://github.com/vgmstream/vgmstream](https://github.com/vgmstream/vgmstream) tool was ported to add support for parsing .ast ADPCM data.
-- [@VPenades](https://github.com/vpenades), who created the [SharpGLTF](https://github.com/vpenades/SharpGLTF) library used to write GLTF models.
+- [@VPenades](https://github.com/vpenades), whose [SharpGLTF](https://github.com/vpenades/SharpGLTF) library is used to write GLTF models.
 - [@Wiimm](https://github.com/Wiimm), who created the [wiimms-iso-tools](https://github.com/Wiimm/wiimms-iso-tools) used to extract the contents of Wii .isos.
 - [@xdanieldzd](https://github.com/xdanieldzd), for reverse-engineering and documenting the .cmb and .csab formats.
 In addition, their [Scarlet](https://github.com/xdanieldzd/Scarlet) tool was referenced for dumping .gar files.
 - xyz, whose [Infinite Ground Grid shader](https://godotshaders.com/shader/infinite-ground-grid/) was used to render a better-looking grid in the viewer.